Sorecchione07435/Debian-OpenStack-Installer/README.md

 chmod +x openstack-install.sh
 ```

-And finally start the OpenStack deployment with:
+And finally start the OpenStack installation with:
 ```
 ./openstack-install.sh
 ```